manticoresoftware/manticoresearch/docs/sphinxql_reference/call_pq_syntax.rst

 	+------+-------------+------+-------------------+
 	2 rows in set (0.01 sec)

-And you fire ``CALL PQ`` to this index with couple of docs it will return:
+And you fire ``CALL PQ`` to the distributed index with a couple of docs.
+It will return:

 .. code-block:: sql